High Resistance Interruption

 (c) Splitting the arc:

 The resistance can be increased by splitting the is into a number of smaller arcs in series.
 Each arc experiences the effect of lengthening and cooling.
-Arc may be split by introducing some conducting plates between the contacts.
+Arc may be divided by introducing some conducting plates between the contacts.

-(d) Reducing cross-section of the arc:
+(d) Reducing the cross-section of the arc: